 To configure a data backup policy, see Creating data backups.

-Backup deletes all other data from the target directory, restoring a backup deletes all other data from SSB.
-For details on restoring configuration and data from backup, see Restoring SSB configuration and data.
+Backup deletes all other data from the target directory.
+Restoring a backup deletes all other data from SPS.
+For details on restoring configuration and data from backup, see Restoring One Identity Safeguard for Privileged Sessions (SPS) configuration and data.